Flex LNG (FLNG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the liquefied natural gas shipping company had gained 0.09% in the past month.
-In that same time, the Transportation sector lost 3.15%, while the S&P 500 gained 3.13%.
+Heading into today, shares of the liquefied natural gas shipping company had gained 13.76% over the past month, outpacing the Transportation sector's gain of 2.39% and the S&P 500's gain of 5.67% in that time.

-Flex LNG will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Flex LNG as it approaches its next earnings release.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $90.4 million, up 21.23% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.03 per share and revenue of $370.22 million, which would represent changes of +7.45% and +6.41%, respectively, from the prior year.

-Any recent changes to analyst estimates for Flex LNG should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for Flex LNG.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Flex LNG is holding a Zacks Rank of #1 (Strong Buy) right now.
+Flex LNG is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Flex LNG currently has a Forward P/E ratio of 11.03.
-This valuation marks a premium compared to its industry's average Forward P/E of 6.1.
+Valuation is also important, so investors should note that Flex LNG has a Forward P/E ratio of 11.6 right now.
+For comparison, its industry has an average Forward P/E of 6.47, which means Flex LNG is trading at a premium to the group.

 The Transportation - Shipping industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 150, putting it in the bottom 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 69, which puts it in the top 28% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report